maqboolkhan/kubernetes-fullstack-tutorial/README.md

 ## Helm Chart deployment

-First, make sure you have created cluster and loaded images into it (see previous section).
+First, make sure you have created the cluster and loaded images into it (see previous section).
 Now simply run:

 ```bash
 helm install simpei ./chart
 ```

-To uninstall chart
+To uninstall the chart

 ```bash
 helm uninstall simpei